Eastern Time (EST/EDT)

-View local time now in the Eastern Time Zone and GMT
+Current time in the Eastern Time Zone (ET) and other USA time zones

-Main cities and Daylight Saving Time (DST) rules
+Daylight Saving Time (DST) rules and GMT/UTC offset

-Check the mini-clocks below for current Pacific, Central and Mountain Time
+Check the mini-clocks below for other USA time zones: current Pacific, Central and Mountain Time.

 What is the Eastern Time Zone?

 The Eastern Time Zone is an area 5 hours behind Greenwich Mean Time ( GMT-5 ) during the winter months (referred to as EST) and 4 hours behind Greenwich Mean Time ( GMT-4 ) during the summer months (referred to as EDT).
 At the moment, the following schedule is used:

 From 2 A.M. on the second Sunday in March to 2 A.M. on the first Sunday in November, Daylight Saving Time is in effect.
 At all other times, Standard Time is in effect.

 Do clocks in the Eastern Time zone observe Daylight Saving Time?

 In most states in the USA and in most provinces in Canada, Daylight-Saving Time ( DST ) is observed.
 During DST the time is shifted forward by 1 hour to Eastern Daylight Time (EDT); which is 4 hours behind Greenwich Mean Time ( GMT-4 ).